 - Strain the liquid.

-- Keep boiling until liquid is reduced to a depth of about half a centimeter.
+- Keep boiling until the liquid is reduced to a depth of about half a centimeter.

 - Pour into a glass baking tray and dehydrate until completely dry.

-- Spray water on hardened residue until soft.
+- Spray water on the hardened residue until soft.

-- Scrape to center of tray and add just enough smokable material to soak up the material.
+- Scrape to the center of the tray and add just enough smokable material to soak up the cloth.

 - When completely dry, it is ready.